bhuvanendra1520/Student_Performance_Prediction/README.md

-Then, for a neater appearance, we rename our variables.
+Then, for a neater appearance, we rename our variables and start coding.